-Red Balloon Norwich is able to accommodate 20 students within our Centre.
-We are able to accommodate a further 20 students, learning online at home through our Online Provision - Red Balloon of the Air.
+Red Balloon Norwich is able to accommodate 30 students within our Centre.
+We are able to accommodate a further 10 students on a blended outreach via 1:1 teaching/online and at a nearby specialist site where space is hired and learning takes place away from the main school.

-We support students with a range of needs, including;
+We support students with a range of needs, including:

 - Social, emotional and mental health

 - Sensory and communication needs

 - ASC (Autistic Spectrum Condition)

-- Specific learning difficulties including Dyslexia, Dyspraxia, Dyscalculia, ADHD(Attention Deficit Hyperactivity disorder)/ADD(Attention deficit disorder)
+- Specific learning difficulties including Dyslexia, Dyspraxia, Dyscalculia, ADHD (Attention Deficit Hyperactivity disorder)/ADD(Attention deficit disorder)

 - Cognition and learning needs

 - Some sensory and physical needs